I suggest to play this March Music to add more atmosphere while reading this blog.

 One son of Ludwig I. was Otto.
 Otto I. of Greece, the pitiable boy (“Der arme Junge” uncle emperor Franz Joseph from Austria) was nominated to become Greek king when he was only 16 and arrived in Greece with several thousand civil servants and soldiers from Bavaria when he was 17.
 The Greek orthodox officials rejected to anoint the catholic king in a religious ceremony and he did not wear anything on his head when he was sworn in 1844 on the Greek constitution which he and his farther Ludwig I. (who himself did not like tor rule with a Bavarian constitution) did not want.
 Although Otto let a crown made for himself in Paris which he brought to Greece.
 A trace of the beginning of modern Greece can be found in Ottobrunn at the place where he said goodby to his farther king Ludwig I. The Ottosäule is the start of the suburb of Munich.

 He came into a country where chaos, theft and piracy was abundant after the long liberation war against Turkey and where there was no public management or state organization.
 He brought a lot of money too from his farther.
 He learned the new Greek language, many of his romantic adviser only spoke antique Greek.
 Otto also introduced the “Bayerisches Reinheitsgebot” which regulates the ingredients of beer in Bavaria in Greece.
 Gustav Clauss who opened the popular vinery Achaia Claus (customers Otto von Bismarck, Franz Liszt, Onassis, Omar Sharif) was one of the men who came to Greece with King Otto.
+Otto allied with Russia against France an Brittain and had no heir and therefore had to retreat and return to Bavaria.

 Most famous king of the Wittelsbacher (son of Max II. and Marie) however is King Ludwig II.
 (Otto Friedrich Wilhelm Ludwig) who was born in Nymphenburg Castle 1845.
 He died 1886 in the “Würmsee” (lake), later renamed “Starnberger See”.